zhijie-os/C-J---Compiler/README.md

 ### How to use the **parser**?

-1. compile the scanner using the above instructions.
+1. compile the parser using the above instructions.
 2. run: `./parser <path to the input file>`.